cjekel/tindetheus/README.rst

 News
 ====

+-  2018/11/04 Version 0.3.1.
+Fix bug related to Windows and calc\_avg\_emb(), which wouldn't find the unique classes.
 -  2018/11/03 Version 0.3.0.
 Major refresh.
 Bug fix related to calling a tindetheus.export\_embeddings function.
 Added version tracking and parser with --version.
 New optional parameters: likes (set how many